YottaDB/YDB-Web-Server/README.md

   where a client configuration file is located on the file system.
 The server itself does not use this.
 Available in variable `httpoptions("client-config")`.
+* `--allow-env-mod` Allow clients to modify the environment, including setting the current working directory and the global directory.
+This feature is intended to be used in development environments with the YottaDB GUI when the latter is started without a global directory - it will let the GUI navigate to any environments you have access to as a Linux user.
+If you use this in production (e.g. with a SystemD start-up), you need to take appropriate security measures depending on your use case.

 Full documentation is located [here](https://docs.yottadb.com/Plugins/ydbwebserver.html).